 Reading her story helped me understand that just because you feel lost after you’ve finished college, it doesn’t mean you’re a complete failure.

 Or that you’ll never find your true call.

 Get to know people who aren’t afraid to go after what they love.

-This will help you see that it is possible to enjoy what we do daily and find something we enjoy so much that we don’t mind doing it often.
+This will help you see that it is possible to enjoy what we do daily and find something you enjoy so much that you don’t mind doing it often.